tu2-atmanand/task-board-docs/docs/How_To/HowToUseGlobalSettings.md

 - In this case of hidden footer, double click on the Task Item Card to open the [Edit Task window](../Components/EditTaskWindow.md).
 From this window you will be able to delete the task.

-> You can use this and the previous setting option, if you are not making use of this fiels for a task and you want a distraction free, minimalistic experience to manage your tasks and keep them simple.
+> You can use this and the previous setting option, if you are not making use of this files for a task and you want a distraction free, minimalistic experience to manage your tasks and keep them simple.

 ### Show task without metadata
 {: .d-inline-block }